input-output-hk/cardanodocs.com-archived/_docs/technical/protocols/2017-01-01-application-level.md

 | GtTag | `3` |
 | GtMsgContents | `3` |

-Hence `cardano` is shipped with Update system protocol and message formats also can be changed.
-So nodes should be aware which protocol other peer is running.
+Hence `cardano` is shipped with Update system protocol, and message formats also can be changed.
+So nodes should be aware of the protocol the other peer is running.
-When knowhing such information nodes can choose which message name to send to peer.
+Knowing this information, nodes can choose a message name to send to a peer.
 This message name table is sent as [PeerData](/technical/protocols/time-warp-nt/#bidirectional-Сonnections) during handshake before every conversation action between handshake.
-Exact binary format of `PeerData` is described in
+The exact binary format of `PeerData` is described in
 [binary protocols section](/technical/protocols/binary-protocols/#peer-data).